It feels like a lifetime ago since I bought that one way ticket to Australia, and if I had to do it all over again, I’d do it exactly the same.

 3. Carry a water purification system

 Bottled water is expensive, and it adds up.
 If you’re drinking two liters per day (which you really should be!), you’re looking at saving at least $60 per month.
-Try the SteriPen to sterilize all your drinking water.
+Use the LifeStraw Go water bottle to sterilize all your drinking water and cut down on single-use plastics at the same time.

 4. Spend more time in fewer places